adampash/adampash.github.io/_posts/2014-05-12-how-i've-tried-to-fix-imessage.md

 If you've got a suggestion I haven't listed above, let me know!
 I've tried a lot over the past week, so I'm sure there are a couple I've forgotten about.
 I'm also not including terrible solutions, like "have everyone you know delete you as a contact and re-add you" or "have everyone you know delete all previous conversations with you."
 Incidentally, I've tried these things on Ellen's phone and she still can't send me a text.

+_Update_: I was able to fix the problem on a per-phone basis  by doing the following:

+1. Open Settings > Messages.
+2. Toggle iMessage to Off.
+3. Send a text to the black-hole number.
+(It should send as SMS.)
+4. Turn iMessage back on in Settings > Messages.

+Of course, the only phone I have access to is Ellen's, and I'm not about to ask all of my contacts to do this.
+At least now Ellen can text me, but that's nothing close to a solution.

 (I'll try to update this with any new fixes worth mentioning &mdash; and hopefully, eventually, one that works.)